Did you know that Superman’s origin story is actually an elaborate cover up?

 This is a fruit for your entire family.

-It’s your time now, if you want to share anything with regarding avocados, please let us know in following comment section.
+It’s your time now, if you want to share anything regarding avocados, please let us know in following comment section.

 Cheer up and stay healthy.